regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

  - caching
  - build time
 twitter_card: summary_large_image
+description: "Partials are very handy to maintain reusable code but can take up on build time if processed by Hugo more than neeeded.

+In this article we'll cover how their own caching solution can help reduce the build time!"
-description: "It seems that build time could save you money these days 👛!
+description_twitter: "It seems that build time could save you money these days 👛!
 So how about we speed it up with caching some template files!

 Today we kickoff a new @GoHugoIO series: The Full Partial Series!
 Part 1 covers their very own caching solution: partialCached"
 ---